gmmybu/BarcodeGen/README.md

 # BarcodeGen
 barcode code128 generator

-copy from https://github.com/SourceCodeBackup/GenCode128, convert to c++
+It comes from https://github.com/SourceCodeBackup/GenCode128, but is converted to c++.

+It remains the same interface and coding style with little changes.